Article I - Name

-- Applicants for membership shall submit their applications to the Secretary of CSCSI/SCEIO.
+- Applicants for membership shall submit their applications to the Secretary of CAIAC.

-- The membership of any member of CSCSI/SCEIO will be terminated if he or she:
+- The membership of any Member of CAIAC will be terminated if they:

-- Fails to pay dues within 30 days of the date on which they are payable;
+- Fail to pay dues within 30 days of the date on which they are payable;

 Article IV - Officers